apache/flink/docs/dev/table/hive/hive_read_write.md

 ### Source Parallelism Inference

-By default, Flink infers the hive source parallelism based on the number of splits, and the number of splits is based on the number of files and the number of blocks in the files.
+By default, Flink will infer the optimal parallelism for its Hive readers based on the number of files, and number of blocks in each file.

 Flink allows you to flexibly configure the policy of parallelism inference.
 You can configure the following parameters in `TableConfig` (note that these parameters affect all sources of the job):